Aolabode321/Aolabode321/README.md

 I switched into tech after more than a decade in music engineering and studio management.
-I rediscovered this passion and am now I am living the dream creating functions and analysing data sets i find on kaggle.
+I rediscovered my passion and am now  living the dream creating functions and analysing data sets I find on kaggle.